seale61/weather-project-backend/README.md

     cd /path/to/your/node/script
     node weather_daily.js

-Save these files and make chem executable using 'chmod +x <filename>'  at the terminal command line.
+Save these files and make them executable using 'chmod +x <filename>'  at the terminal command line.

 ## Crontab (Linux/MacOS only)
 In a terminal window, enter "crontab -e" at the command line.
 You may be given a choice of editors.
 I generally recommend nano.
 When the editor comes up, enter the following lines (using your own path to your shell script):